Are you feeling stuck when trying to come up with ideas for your blog?

-It is always very impressive when people tell me how they never get stuck and always have ideas.
+It is always impressive when people tell me how they never get stuck and continually have ideas.
 I’ll admit that I am a little jealous of those of you who can do that.
-For those of us who cannot though, a list like this can come in handy.
+For those of us who cannot, though, a list like this can come in handy.

 What About You?